On Computational Complexity of Unitary and State Design Properties: Main results

 \begin{restatable}{theorem}{SFPBQPhard} For any constant $t\in\ZZ^+$, there exists a constant $\epsilon$ such that $\SFP(t,\epsilon)$ is $\BQP$-hard.
 This is the case even if the cardinality $K_n$ of the set satisfies $K_n \geq K_{\rm st}(2^n, t, 0)$. \end{restatable}

 Combining these two, we conclude that, for any constant $t\in\ZZ^+$, $\SFP(t,\Omega(1/\poly(n)))$ is $\BQP$-complete.

-The inverse-polynomial accuracy of the state frame potential is, however, not sufficient for checking whether a given set is a state design or not.
+The inverse-polynomial accuracy of the state frame potential is, however, not sufficient for checking whether or not a given set is a state design.
 In fact, properties~\ref{item:property:FSbound} and~\ref{item:property:approxDesign} in~\cref{Prop:StateFPBasicProperties} imply that an inverse-exponential accuracy is needed to decide which is the case.
 For this reason, we investigate $\SFP(t,\epsilon)$ for exponentially small $\epsilon$ and show the following.
 See~\cref{SS:SFPexp} for the proof.

 \begin{restatable}{theorem}{approxSFPexpin} For any constant $t \in \ZZ^+$, $\SFP(t,\epsilon) \in \PP$ if $\epsilon \in \Omega\bigl(2^{-\poly(n)}\bigr)$. \end{restatable}

 \begin{restatable}{theorem}{approxSFPexphard} For any constant $t \in \ZZ^+$, $\SFP(t,\epsilon)$ is \PP-hard if $\epsilon\in \cO(1/(K_n^2 2^n))$, where $K_n$ is the cardinality of the set.
 This is the case even if $K_n \geq K_{\rm st}(2^n, t, 0)$. \end{restatable}